 - Contributes and assists preparation for review meetings, planning sessions and steering committee meetings.

 - Assists the Program Manager in monitoring progress, sorting out challenges, document lessons learnt and keeping monitoring and evolution tools updated.

 - Undertakes any other tasks assigned to him/her

 - Effective communication and partnership building

-- Thorough gender sensitive analysis and research of the political, social and economic situation in the country and preparation of substantive inputs to the programme and other policy documents;
+- Undertakes thorough gender sensitive analysis and research of the political, social and economic situation in the country and prepares substantive inputs to the programme and other policy documents;

 - Synthesize good practices and lessons learnt of UN-Habitat initiatives for sharing among the team members;

 - Sound contributions to knowledge networks and communities of practice

 Demonstrates integrity by modelling the UN values and ethical standards.
 Promotes the vision, mission, and strategic goals of UN-Habitat.
 Displays cultural, gender, religion, nationality and age sensitivity and adaptability.

 An advanced level university degree in development studies, public administration, urban management, local governance, business administration and international relations or other related social sciences is a requirement.
 A first level university degree in combination with additional five years of relevant experience may be accepted in lieu of the advanced university degree.